Alcohol Education Program

 The university’s primary facility for personal counseling, psychotherapy, and psychological outreach and consultation services.
 The Student Counseling Center’s mission is to promote the psychological, educational, and social well-being of the students of the University of Tennessee and to help prepare them to be productive members of society.

 Assists students with documented disabilities.
-ODS determines a student’s eligibility for services and reasonable accommodations so each student will have equal access to the university.
+SDS determines a student’s eligibility for services and reasonable accommodations so each student will have equal access to the university.

 Drug Education Program